vals-productions/sqlighter/README.md

 # sqlighter

-SQLIte implementation that works with j2objc on both - Android and iOS platforms
+SQLIte implementation that works with J2ObjC on both - Android and iOS platforms

+Note: I've just added library distribution to the project, and, as part of that change I had to relocate the content of sqlighter/ios/impl/ into sqlighter/ios/j2objc/com/vals/a2ios/sqlighter/impl/ , so if you referenced these files directly, please update your references.
+Or, better yet, switch to libraries instead of sources.

 # Overview